mar101010/IMDbChartsTests/README.md

 ## Test cases to be added to smoketest:
 #### 1, 2, 3, 5, 6, 12, 16, 19
-#### The test cases, which has dependencies to other modules and components, should be smoke-tested.
+#### These tests most probably have dependencies on other modules and components.
+As you have see, we have vew testcases for the same functionality from different views (e.g. 8, 12 and 13 for "Add to Watchlist").
+It such cases I take only one test for smoketest.

 ## Two tests (#4 and #8) are automated and described in a detailed way below